-Maximum academic load is 15 hours per semester.
-Hours above 15 require Permission for Academic Overload form approved by the Vice President for Academic Services.
+Maximum academic load is 12 hours per semester.
+Hours above 12 require a Permission for Academic Overload form approved by the Vice President for Academic Services.
+(Please consult the graduate catalog area for your specific degree)

 Attendance Policy

 The University has adopted the following policy for monitoring student attendance for determining a withdrawal date.
 A student who misses, for any reason, more than any of the following may be dismissed from the class at the instructor's discretion: